Hawaiian Umbrella Bonsai

 Watering

-Hawaiian umbrella bonsai trees enjoy well-draining soil and plenty of humidity, but they can rot if over-watered.
+Hawaiian Umbrella bonsai trees thrive in well-draining soil and high humidity, but they are susceptible to root rot if over-watered.

 Sun Exposure